NEW AND WORTH KNOWING

 Technological innovations have attracted people's attention since the mid-18th century.
 Since then, they have been able to use natural resources on a larger scale.
 The increased use of raw materials, the increase in production and the growth in the world's population have led to CO₂ emissions and resource scarcity.

-However, the relationship between technology and the environment has changed, as the factors driving sustainability and digital innovation are no longer connected.
-This environmental and technological shift has been driven by a wide range of immersive technologies such as robotics, artificial intelligence (AI) and, most importantly, the Internet of things (IoT).
+However, the relationship between technology and the environment has changed as the factors driving sustainability and digital innovation are no longer connected.
+This environmental and technological shift has been driven by a wide range of immersive technologies such as robotics, artificial intelligence (AI) and, above all, the Internet of things (IoT).
 All of these technologies have the potential to transform commercial and industrial processes and make them more environmentally friendly.

 IoT And Sustainability

 Advances in wireless connectivity and IoT sensor technologies have mutually reinforced sustainability and digital innovation.
-Companies are using IoT technologies to adopt green practices, organize processes, and use resources responsibly.
+Companies are using IoT technologies to introduce environmentally friendly practices, organize processes and use resources responsibly.

-The following are the key IoT applications that are having a positive impact on the environment and helping to make our planet greener.
-IoT and sustainability are no longer topics of the day after tomorrow - we are in the middle of development.
+The most important IoT applications that have a positive impact on the environment and help to make our planet greener are presented below.
+IoT and sustainability are no longer issues of the day after tomorrow - we are in the midst of development.

 Intelligent energy management

-Customers today are placing more emphasis on sustainable technologies.
-IoT devices support the management of a wide range of supply chains.
-These include electric utilities, their energy consumption, and supply through distributors and consumers.
-These smart energy management systems not only help reduce energy costs, but also minimize carbon emissions.
-To monitor energy use, wireless electricity meters provide energy consumption data from buildings, individuals, and industrial facilities.
-This data-driven knowledge helps businesses and individuals monitor and optimize their energy use to become more sustainable.
+Customers today place more value on sustainable technologies.
+IoT-Our devices support the management of a wide range of supply chains.
+This includes electricity supply companies, their energy consumption and the supply by distributors and consumers.
+These intelligent energy management systems not only help to reduce energy costs, but also minimize carbon emissions.
+To monitor energy consumption, wireless electricity meters provide energy consumption data from buildings, individuals and industrial facilities.
+This data-driven knowledge helps companies and individuals to monitor and optimize their energy consumption to become more sustainable.

 Intelligent waste management

 As the world's population grows, so does the amount of waste produced by humans.
-Researchers: inside expect 3.4 billion tons of waste by 2050 - per year!
+Researchers estimate that 3.4 billion tons of waste will be produced by 2050 - every year!
 Inconsistent and inefficient waste disposal exacerbates the situation.
-The Internet of Things (IoT), with its network of wireless sensors, can solve waste and trash management problems by giving building managers access to real-time data about trash receptacles.
-Building managers can decide which waste garbage cans to empty first when they know the current fill level.
-With this information, waste management companies can optimize their collection schedules and reduce environmental impact.
+The Internet of Things (IoT), with its network of wireless sensors, can solve waste and garbage disposal problems by giving building managers access to real-time data about waste garbage cans.
+Building managers can decide which garbage cans to empty first if they know the current fill level.
+With this information, waste management companies can optimize their collection schedules and reduce their environmental impact.

 Intelligent waste management